nosos-kindynos/Overview/README.md

 ### User input -----------> Modelling data into a one on one risk mapping -----------> Computing net risk of the user based mapping -----------> Return data to user

+An example of the process may provide an incentive.
+## Example

+Assuming soical relationship of 5 people namely A,B,C,D and E with their induvidual relationships given is given a one on one transfer chance , is modelled graphically as follows:

+                              B
+                            /   \
+                      0.5  /     \ 0.5
+                          /       \      0.5
+                         A         D - - - - - - E
+                         \        /
+                     0.5  \      /  0.5
+                           \    /
+                              C